LEADING OFF: Braves, Phillies extend win streaks, A's slump

 The 27-year-old Frazier, once a highly rated prospect, was given only 37 at-bats by the Cubs following his rocky tenure with the Yankees.
 Signed to a $1.5 million, one-year contract, he was batting .216 with three doubles, one RBI and a stolen base in 19 games.
 He missed more than a month because of an appendectomy.

-The Cubs has seven days to trade, release or send him outright to the minors if he clears waivers.
+The Cubs have seven days to trade, release or send him outright to the minors if he clears waivers.

 SURGERY SETBACKS